GNU General Public License: Legal status

 In 2011, it was noticed that GNU Emacs had been accidentally releasing some binary files without corresponding source code for two years, contrary to the intended spirit of the GPL, resulting in a copyright violation.
 Richard Stallman described this incident as a "very bad mistake", which was promptly fixed.
 The FSF did not sue any downstream redistributors who inadvertently violated the GPL by distributing these binary files.

 In 2017 Artifex, the maker of the Ghostscript interpreter, sued Hancom, the maker of an office suite that included Ghostscript.
 Artifex offers two licenses for Ghostscript: one is the AGPL License, and the other is a commercial license.
 Hancom did not acquire a commercial license from Artifex, nor did it release its office suite as free software.
 Artifex sued Hancom in US District Court and made two claims: first, Hancom's use of Ghostscript was a violation of copyright; second, Hancom's use of Ghostscript was a license violation.
 The court found that the GPL license was an enforceable contract and that Hancom was in breach of contract.

 On 20 July 2021, the developers of the open-source Stockfish chess engine sued ChessBase, a creator of chess software, for violating the GPLv3 license.
-Chessbase claimed that it had made only minor modifications to the Stockfish code and sold the new chess engines (Fat Fritz 2 and Houdini 6) to their customers.
+Stockfish's creators claimed that ChessBase had made only minor modifications to the Stockfish code and sold the new chess engines (Fat Fritz 2 and Houdini 6) to their customers.
 Additionally, Fat Fritz 2 was marketed as though an innovative chess engine.
 In Stockfish's view, ChessBase had infringed on the license by not distributing these products as free software in accordance with the GPL.

 A year later, on 7 November 2022, the parties reached an agreement and ended the dispute.
 In the near future, ChessBase would no longer sell products containing Stockfish code, while informing their customers of this change through an appropriate notice on the company's web pages.
-However, one year later, Chessbase's license would then be reinstated.
+However, one year later, ChessBase's license would then be reinstated.
 Stockfish did not seek damages or financial compensation.